 Swift

-Swift was created back in 2014 by none other than Apple themselves, and since then it has seen a fair share of new iterations and upgrades along the way.
-One of the initial purposes for creating Swift was to replace C-based programming languages, or even more precisely, as a replacement for Objective-C.
+Swift was created back in 2014 by none other than Apple itself, and since then, it has seen a fair share of new iterations and upgrades along the way.
+One of the initial purposes for creating Swift was to replace C-based programming languages, or, more precisely, to replace Objective-C.

 Some of the main Swift features include: